“Cruel and Spiteful” Care Worker Jailed After Leaving 87-Year-Old with Dementia on Floor for 2 Days

 “My mother was completely helpless in that situation and it breaks my heart that she was cold and afraid for so long and couldn’t call us,” says the victim’s daughter.
 “I have no doubt in my mind that if she had left my mother on the floor for a second night she would most certainly have died there.”

-The family went over a year without any justice for their grandmother, until early 2019, when a court heard the case, and a judge sentenced Hakurotwi to 26 weeks in jail, 200 hours of community service, an 8 am to 8 pm curfew, an £85 fee, and a £115 victim surcharge.
+The family went over a year without any justice for their grandmother.
+Finally, a court heard the case, and a judge sentenced Hakurotwi to 26 weeks in jail, 200 hours of community service, an 8 am to 8 pm curfew, an £85 fee, and a £115 victim surcharge.

 “I am relieved that it’s all over and that there has been at least some accountability for the awful treatment of my mother,” says the victim’s daughter.
 “It has taken a very long time to get to this point.
 How the carer could have left my mum in that situation for so long fills me with rage.
 I still can’t bear to think of my tiny mum lying on the cold floor overnight.”